Date of birth

 Before that, Moore had made his professional football bow on loan at Bradford - former Royals skipper Phil Parkinson naming him in his back line throughout the first half of the Bantams’ 2011-12 campaign.

-Liam’s first and only goal of his career to date came in a 2-0 win over Wigan in September 2013 – Moore making 33 appearances in the City side that won the Championship title that season, earning automatic promotion to the Premier League with 102 points and only 43 goals conceded.
+Liam’s first goal of his career came in a 2-0 win over Wigan in September 2013 – Moore making 33 appearances in the City side that won the Championship title that season, earning automatic promotion to the Premier League with 102 points and only 43 goals conceded.

 In the same England squad as Jonathan Bond that summer, Moore featured alongside the likes of Harry Kane, John Stones, Danny Ings, Jesse Lingard and Jack Butland against Portugal and Sweden for Gareth Southgate’s side.